Obidos – Nazaré - Ericeira - Batalha - Alcobaça – Mafra - Lisbon day trips

 The battle of Aljubarrota (1385) was a decisive victory for Portugal against the Castilians (the Spanish).
 It established King John and the House of Aviz as the ruling dynasty of Portugal.
 If the Castilians had defeated the army of King João, Portugal would have been absorbed into Spain, and probably would have never had the strength to become an independent country.

-The battle is even more remarkable as the Portuguese forces were vastly outnumbered, and that the complete rout of the Castilian army was in achieved in just one hour of fighting.
-The spectacular victory must be attributed to Nuno Álvares Pereira, a brilliant tactician, who over his entire life, never lost a battle that he fought in.
+The battle is even more remarkable in that the Portuguese forces were vastly outnumbered and that the complete rout of the Castilian army was in achieved in just one hour of fighting.
+The spectacular victory must be attributed to Nuno Álvares Pereira, a brilliant tactician, who never lost a battle that he fought in over his entire life.